 Mt Baruntse Climbing Base Camp Services:

 Himalayan Alpine Adventure Trek and Expedition Pvt.
-Ltd. provide a very professional, helpful and friendly services from Kathmandu to the Baruntse base camp and during the climb.
-Our main objective is to provide to an international standard, helpful, safe, friendly, stress free and comprehensive services to maximize Mt Baruntse’s summit opportunities.
+Ltd. provides a very professional, helpful and friendly services from Kathmandu to the Baruntse base camp and during the climb.
+Our main objective is to provide an international standard, helpful, safe, friendly, stress-free and comprehensive services to maximize Mt Baruntse’s summit opportunities.

 We offer a wide range of services from base camp to the fully guided climb with individual climbing Sherpa helping their clients to achieve a summit.

 High elevation climbing requires not only a set of climbing skills and fitness levels but also the ability to cope with high elevation conditions affecting the ability to function at the same extent as at sea level, where most of the climbers are living.

 Our philosophy is to support climbers using the skills and the inherent high altitude ability of climbing Sherpa, whose families have lived at the higher elevation for generations.

 Mt Baruntse, as all 7000+ m peaks, requires the setting-up of 2-3 high camps, where the climbing gear, food, and fuel has to be carried.
 No matter how physically strong and fit one is at sea level, at high altitude your physical efficiency drops considerably and the team of climbing Sherpa pooled from all clients will set up the route and allow you to summit.